Interfaces for the NAG Mark 27.3 sparseig Chapter.

 Functions are provided for both real and complex data.

-The algorithms used are based upon an algorithmic variant of the Arnoldi process called the Implicitly Restarted Arnoldi Method.
+The algorithms used in the ARPACK functions are based upon an algorithmic variant of the Arnoldi process called the Implicitly Restarted Arnoldi Method.
 For symmetric matrices, this reduces to a variant of the Lanczos process called the Implicitly Restarted Lanczos Method.
 These variants may be viewed as a synthesis of the Arnoldi/Lanczos process with the Implicitly Shifted technique that is suitable for large scale problems.
 For many standard problems, a matrix factorization is not required.
 Only the action of the matrix on a vector is needed.

 Standard or generalized eigenvalue problems for complex matrices